johnBradley501/uk.ac.kcl.kdl.jb.poms.rdfserver/uk.ac.kcl.kdl.jb.poms.rdfserver/readme.txt

 A small Java program takes the RDF triple data created by dump-rdf and "cleans it up" by eliminating the many "empty" triples that dump-rdf creates.

-The Java program is in package "uk.ac.kcl.kdl.jb.rdf.util", and is called script is called RemoveEmpties.java.
+The Java program is in package "uk.ac.kcl.kdl.jb.rdf.util", and is called RemoveEmpties.java.
 If you are using Eclipse, it is easiest to simply run it there.
 As you can see from the code, it takes two parameters, the first is the path and name of the input file (created by step 1.a: <your path>/poms_dump.ttl, and the 2nd is the name of the file it is to generate.
 I suggest <your path>/poms_clean.ttl.

-I use these parameters to run this program: d:/research/PoMS-LOD/d2rq-0.8.1/poms_dump.ttl d:/research/PoMS-LOD/d2rq-0.8.1/poms_clean.ttl
+For example, I use these parameters to run this program: d:/research/PoMS-LOD/d2rq-0.8.1/poms_dump.ttl d:/research/PoMS-LOD/d2rq-0.8.1/poms_clean.ttl

 but the path you will need will doubtless be different.